 And yet letting go of caregiver guilt is so imperative, both for the caregiver herself and the older adult for whom she’s providing care.
 Try these strategies from Live Free Home Health Care’s experts in providing elderly care New Hampton, NH families trust:

 - Be realistic.
 Understand that we’re all human, and naturally, we all make mistakes.
 There certainly is no such thing as a perfect caregiver.
 Remind yourself of the numerous positive ways you’re enhancing quality of life for your senior loved one, and then forgive yourself and learn from the mistakes.

 - Take care of yourself.
 It’s quite a bit easier to lose patience when we’re fatigued, and let’s face it: the life of a senior caregiver calls for a lot of time and energy, leaving little opportunity for self-care.
 Make it a priority to set aside time for yourself to rest, relax and recharge with enjoyable activities, get plenty of sleep, and follow a healthy diet.

 - Seek out support.
 Whether through an online caregiver support group, a couple of close friends or family members, or a professional counselor, it’s vital for caregivers to find an outlet to share their feelings with those who will understand and provide needed support.

 One especially helpful way to ensure a healthy life balance and the best possible care for a senior loved one is by partnering with a professional home care agency like Live Free Home Health Care.
-Our respite care services provide the opportunity for family caregivers to take a much needed break while knowing their loved one is receiving the highest quality care.
+Our senior care services in Concord provide the opportunity for family caregivers to take a much needed break while knowing their loved one is receiving the highest quality care.

 Let us walk beside you through your caregiving journey and uncover a greater level of peace of mind and enjoyment in life!
-Contact Live Free Home Health Care, the top providers of trusted elderly care in New Hampton, NH and surrounding areas, by calling 603-217-0149.
+Contact Live Free Home Health Care, the top providers of trusted senior care services in Concord and surrounding areas, by calling 603-217-0149.